Tenant Site Lease Protections

 - Emilio Allen, MHC Financing, at [email protected] or 202-752-6146.

-If you have specific questions about the Duty to Serve program, please contact Jose Villareal.
-If you want to know more about MHC financing, please reach out to Greg and Emilio.
-Also, please feel free to reach out to your Deal Team at any time.
+If you have specific questions about the Duty to Serve program, please contact Jeffrey Ketron.
+If you want to know more about MHC financing, please reach out to Jeffrey and Emilio.
+Also, feel free to contact your Deal Team at any time.